AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/managing-dashboard.md

 1. Click the name of the dashboard you want to change.

-2. Enter the new name in the **Dashboard Name** field.
+2. Enter the new name in the `Dashboard Name` field.

 ## Manage User Permissions {#userperm}

-Three levels of access exist in [!DNL MBI] for dashboards - View, Edit, and None.
+Three levels of access exist in [!DNL MBI] for dashboards - `View`, `Edit`, and `None`.

-* **View** allows selected users to view the dashboard but not edit it.
+* `View` allows selected users to view the dashboard but not edit it.
 Users can also resize charts, export data, and copy the charts onto their own dashboards using the Save As function if they have Standard or Admin permissions.

-* **Edit** allows selected users to edit and save charts to this dashboard if they have Standard or Admin permissions.
+* `Edit` allows selected users to edit and save charts to this dashboard if they have Standard or Admin permissions.
 Also, users with Edit permissions can also share dashboards with other users.

-* **None** means selected users cannot view or edit this dashboard.
+* `None` means selected users cannot view or edit this dashboard.

 User permissions can be changed one of two ways - for all users or for an individual user.

-1. **To change all users' permissions,** use the drop-down menu next to the **Set all users' permissions to…** label.
+1. *To change all users' permissions,* use the dropdown menu next to the `Set all users' permissions to…` label.

-1. **To change an individual user's permissions,** use the drop-down menu next to the user's name to set the desired level of access.
+1. *To change an individual user's permissions,* use the dropdown menu next to the user's name to set the desired level of access.

 ## Change the Default Dashboard {#default}